hazelcast/hazelcast-python-client/README.md

 ## 5.2.
 Setting Smart Routing

 Smart routing defines whether the client mode is smart or unisocket.
-See [Python client Operation Modes section](#72-python-client-operation-modes) for the description of smart and unisocket modes.
+See the [Python Client Operation Modes section](#72-python-client-operation-modes) for the description of smart and unisocket modes.

-The following is the example configuration.
+The following is an example configuration.

 ```python
 config.network_config.smart_routing = True